centrifugal/rotor/readme.md

 ## Pure Tarantool

 This section describes topologies available with pure Tarantool (i.e. no Cartridge).
-Use `init.lua` as starting point.
+Use `init_standalone.lua` as starting point.
 As soon as Tarantool backend started you can connect to it from Centrifuge-based server (see below).

 ### Single node